The 19th amendment to the U.S. Constitution guarantees that all American women have the right to vote.

-Starting in the 1800s, American women organize, petition, and picket for winning voting rights.
+Starting in the 1800s, American women began to organize, petition, and picket for winning voting rights.
 It took them, however, many decades to see their purpose come true.